llanox/EasyVote/README.md

 }
 ```
 # Task TODO
-- [x] Change to be able to use Android Studio
+- [x] Changes to be able to use Android Studio
 - [ ] Fix Google + Sign up
+- [x] Adding form field validation library
+- [ ] Remove jar libraries from /lib folder and use gradle